schimen/csp-over-kiss-demo/README.md

 This repository contains a demonstration of Cubesat Protocol over Serial with KISS.
 It is implemented using [libcsp](https://github.com/NTNU-SmallSat-Lab/libcsp) and communicating over virtual serial-ports.

-The demonstration contains two programs, a server and a client.
+The demonstration contains one program that can be run as either a server or a client.
 The client sends messages over KISS to the server, and the server displays the received message.

 ## Dependencies:
 To build this demonstration, you need: